 Retinoids are also prescribed for the treatment of oral lichen planus (OLP) with papular and plaque-like form.
 Retinoids may be prescribed alone or with the corticosteroids.
 Most commonly used retinoids are:

-Tretinoin is effective only in OLP, but not effective in cutaneous lesion.
+Tretinoin is effective only in OLP, but not effective in the cutaneous lesion.

-Common adverse effects of retinoids are dyslipidemia, teratogencity and liver enzyme elevations.
+Common adverse effects of retinoids are dyslipidemia, teratogenicity and liver enzyme elevations.

-Several studies have recommended the usage of cancineurin inhibitors (tacrolimus or pimecrolimus) in steroid-unresponsive cases.
-However, they have the risk of causing lymphoma and skin cancers in adults and children.
+Several studies have recommended the usage of calcineurin inhibitors (tacrolimus or pimecrolimus) in steroid-unresponsive cases; however, they have the risk of causing lymphoma and skin cancers in adults and children.

-For genital lesions, topical corticosteroids or cancineurin inhibitors are preferred.
+For genital lesions, topical corticosteroids or calcineurin inhibitors are preferred.

 Some other treatments have also been reported, but their efficacy is uncertain because of limited studies: